But, What About Weed Stocks?

 “As a bull market continues, almost anything you buy goes up.
 It makes you feel that investing in stocks is a very easy and safe and that you're a financial genius.”

 - Ron Chernow

-Before I talk numbers with the two most dominant players in the industry, I want to point out the valuation and hype of these stocks and their price performance is due to retail investors.
+Before I talk numbers with the two most dominant players in the industry, I want to point out the valuation and hype of these stocks and their price performance.
 As seen as the quote above, retail investors ride the hype train.
 With downside risk to the extreme and a long running bull-market, retail investors have never experienced or tend to forget what happens when the tide comes in.

 Canopy Growth Corp (WEED) has posted an outrageously impressive over 80% top line revenue growth over the last twelve months.
 They have boosted revenue from 2 M (million) to 78 M in the last four years.
 This growth is impressive and I am not here to discredit that in any way.
 The point is to understand that you are purchasing a piece of an incredible business… but at what price?

 Since weed stocks are pre-earnings growth companies, we need to understand their growth from the top line revenue.
 What this means is that these companies are currently unprofitable.
 Investors hope to get in early for their profitability in the future.
 This already groups the stock into a category of companies Stratosphere Investing does not invest in.
 With thousands of fantastic businesses out there, I am happy to bet on the currently profitable ones.